Tom-simpleness/ts-kata/src/2_LeapYear/README.md

 - A leap year is defined as:

-  - one that is divisible by 4
+  - one that is divisible by 4 et pas 100 ok par 4 100 et 400 ok
   - but is not otherwise divisible by 100
   - unless it is also divisible by 400.